 Facts to Know

-The older someone gets, the more likely he or she is to acquire Alzheimer's.
-One in eight people over the age of 65 has Alzheimer's, and nearly half of people age 85 and older have the disease.
+- The older someone gets, the more likely he or she is to acquire Alzheimer's.
+One in nine people over the age of 65 has Alzheimer's, and about one-third of people age 85 and older have the disease.
 A small percentage of people as young as their 30s and 40s get the disease.

-Some of the warning signs for Alzheimer's include the following:
+- Some of the warning signs for Alzheimer's include the following:• memory loss

 • trouble performing everyday tasks